bengsV/duelpy/sphinx/index.rst

 =====================================
 Open-Source Python package for preference-based multi-armed Bandits algorithms.

-For an overview of the problem and algorithms, see ~survey paper~.
+For an overview of the problem and algorithms, see :cite:`bengs2021preference`.

 .. toctree::
    :maxdepth: 4